omarreis/GBE3D/demos/SailboatDemo/README.md

 ## 3D models and textures

-All models used in SailboatDemo are embedded in fSailbopatDemo.fmx file.
+All models used in SailboatDemo are embedded in fSailboatDemo.fmx file.
 So model and texture files are not needed to build or to deploy the app.

-They are available in Blender .blend ( original format ) and in .glb (compatible with GXScene).
+They are available for edition in Blender .blend format  (original) and in .glb (compatible with GXScene).

 See *models* folder.